Giwa-ThankGod/Coffee-Shop/README/README.md

     "message": "bad request"
 }
 ```
-The API will return four error types when requests fail:
+The API will return Six error types when requests fail:
 - 400: Bad Request
 - 401: Unauthorized Access
 - 404: Resource Not Found